 The HRA needs to consider not only the 'screened in' policies and sites within the Lancaster Local Plan where no likely significant effects upon European sites as a result of the policy or site alone have been confirmed, but also those that may have a significant impact in combination either with other policies or sites within the Lancaster Local Plan itself or with other plans and projects within the local area (or both).
 This Section looks at the potential in combination effects associated with allocations (and their associated policies) within the Local Plan Part One itself.
-In combination effects associated with other plans or projects is dealt with separately within Section 8, below.
+In combination effects associated with either sasociated with separately within Section 8, below.